 In Poland, we will pick up what will be our only vehicle for the next several months: a 2006 Ducati Multistrada 1000 DS.
 For someone who has only spent maybe 30 min at a time on the back on a motorcycle, this will be a new experience for sure, as we head out on a multi-day trek through Poland and the east coast of Sweden, before making our way back to Oslo.

-First, we will spend about a week or so in Warsaw, getting familiar with the bike and visiting with Mike’s grandpa, Jerzy.
+First, we will spend about a week or so in Warsaw, getting familiar with the bike and visiting with The Professor’s grandpa, Jerzy.
 From there, we will ride west and north through parts of Poland.
 From Poland’s north shore, we will take a ferry over to the south of Sweden, where we will continue to ride north along Sweden’s scenic east coast.

 On the ride north, we plan to stop at a couple coastal towns, and if the timing works out, we will make a pit stop on the island of Gotland, where my sister and her family are vacationing.
 From there, the plan is to head on up to Uppsala via Stockholm, to visit family and celebrate birthdays with many of our loved ones.